jguzauckas/java-1-1-console-printing/4. Understanding Check/understanding.md

 H   H EEEEE LLLLL LLLLL  OOO  ,,    W W   OOO  R   R LLLLL DDDD  !!
 ```

-Make your own name with this style?
+Make your own name with this style.

 We can use diagonal lines like slashes to create basic "trees":